HL7/davinci-crd/input/pagecontent/hooks.md

 <div markdown="1" class="new-content">

 Implementations **SHALL** restrict information shared with a payer to only the information appropriate to share with that payer, for example, not including patient pay or federal/state sensitive data without patient permission.

-Consideration **SHOULD** be given to how such restricted content will be determined and identified as 'patient sensitive' prior to invoking CRD to exchange patient data with payer systems.
+This requires that consideration be given to how such restricted content will be determined and identified as ‘patient sensitive’ prior to invoking CRD to exchange patient data with payer systems.

 </div>